Leguu/lsdl-zig/readme.md

 I am currently planning to make this library more game-friendly.
 Functionality relating to images and audio is planned.
 If you wish to use SDL features that are not included in lsdl, you can access the C functions directly in `lsdl.zig`, for example, `lsdl.SDL_JoystickGetBall(...)`.

 Since this is for convenience, do not expect performance - for that, you can import SDL2 directly.
-Some of the library is documented, however, it's a fairly simple library so you should be able to understand it even without comments.
+Some of the library is documented, however, it's fairly simple, so you should be able to understand it even without comments.

 ## Use